briardew/codas/README.md

     cd $GEOSDIR/GEOSagcm/src/Applications/GEOSgcm_App
     ./codas_setup --clone $CLONEDIR --root $EXPROOT --expid $EXPID --nocvs
     ```

-Notes: This can have issues if `$CLONEDIR` points to a symbolic link instead of
-the actual directory, or if `$CLONEDIR` is not the same run directory
-referenced in the `gcm_run.j` script.
-Still looking into this.

 The `codas_setup` utility places several hidden files in your home directory.
 This will hopefully be fixed, but, in the meantime, you can change the GID (GID is what?) by